nizamphoenix/kaggle/TRends/README.md

 There was about 0.1 of a difference between CV score and leaderboard score.

 - lightGBM
 Any predictive modelling task would be incomplete without inclusion of gradient boosting, the lightGBM library is compatible with GPU and facilitates parallel training too.
-The most crucial element while using lightGBM is the set of hyperparameters which need to be tuned, for this *optuna*'s integration was used to select the best set of hyperparameters with the objective function and the loss fixed at **hinge** and **l1**, respectively.
+The most crucial element while using lightGBM is the set of hyperparameters which need to be tuned, for this *optuna*'s integration was used to select the best set of hyperparameters with the objective function and the loss fixed at *hinge* and *L1*, respectively.

 - TabNet
 It is a novel neural-network architechture propounded by Google that uses attention mechanism to perform better with tabular data at predictive modelling tasks.
 The version provided by *fastAi* was used  and it outperformed the above two approaches.
 However, unlike the previous two approached all 5 targets were jointly modelled --*multi-task learning*-- to obtain final results with 7 fold cross validation training.